 Once you've chosen which server suits you best, you'll need to connect to it.
 NordVPN has a big button at the top that allows you to connect to the server when you're ready and disable the connection at any time.

 Many VPN services have a kill switch that will terminate your connection and continue to protect your privacy if the VPN server itself gets disconnected too.
+Often you have to go into the app settings to enable this, however.

 To test whether the connection is working, you can use BrowserSPY's Geolocation page to see where your IP address location is.
 It should be roughly the location of the server you chose, rather than your actual location.
 If it is, your VPN is working.